Virtual-FCS/XInTheLoop/README.md

 Due to a [bug in OMEdit v1.20 for Windows](https://github.com/OpenModelica/OpenModelica/issues/10132), models using this library from that OMEdit version need to add `-lws2_32` to the _C/C++ Compiler Flags (Optional)_ in the _General_ tab of _Simulation Setup_ to compensate for the bug as described in https://github.com/modelica-3rdparty/Modelica_DeviceDrivers/issues/369.

 The bug is still present in OMEdit v1.23.1 for Windows.

+## Development

+The base of this library has been developed as part of the Virtual-FCS project.
+The main library [VirtualFCS](https://github.com/Virtual-FCS/VirtualFCS) can be used to build advanced FCS models, and then combined with this library to include an external system in the loop.

+This library has been further developed as part of the StasHH project.

+## Contact

+- www.virtual-fcs.eu
+- www.stashh.eu

+## Funding

+- The Virtual-FCS project has received funding from European Union's Horizon 2020 Research and Innovation programme under Grant Agreement No 875087.
+- The StasHH project has received funding from Fuel Cells and Hydrogen 2 Joint Undertaking (now Clean Hydrogen Partnership) under Grant Agreement No 101005934.
+This Joint Undertaking receives support from the European Union's Horizon 2020 Research and Innovation programme, Hydrogen Europe and Hydrogen Europe Research.

 ## License